Chloé Fall/Winter 2026 Look 1

 These pieces align with existing Chloé customer expectations while introducing subtle new variations.

 The more dramatic prairie dresses may remain runway highlights rather than high-volume retail items.
-Yet they serve an important branding function, reinforcing the emotional narrative of the collection.
+They serve an important branding function regardless, reinforcing the emotional narrative of the collection.

 Chloé Fall/Winter 2026 Look 44